Namasthe Telangana

 Namasthe Telangana Indian Telugu-language daily newspaper published from Hyderabad, Telangana.
 It was launched on 6 June 2011.
 The paper aims to mainly focus on politics and developments of Telangana State.
 The newspaper is published by Telangana Publications Pvt.
-Limited, owned by K. Chandrashekar Rao, the current chief minister of Telangana.
+Limited, owned by K. Chandrashekar Rao, the former chief minister of Telangana.

 With more than 3,00,000 copies sold per day, it is the third-largest newspaper In Telangana after Eenadu and Sakshi.

 History

 The newspaper started in June 2011 with Allam Narayana as Editor in Chief, at Telangana Bhavan, TRS party headquarters.
 Now Thigulla Krishna Murthy took over as the editor of the paper.
 Chairman and managing director C. L. Rajam, who managed the paper from October 2011 to 1 July 2014, handed over the reins again to Divakonda Damodar Rao, the founder and managing director of the paper.
 The columnists include; Editorial by Katta Shekhar, R. Vidyasagar Rao.